 VRAM is used in the case when a user is playing games, watching HD contents, etc., this is when VRAM of the computer is using, it helps to improve the efficiency of the display content and rendering of high-quality material.

 Direct X diagnostic window also gives information like the current version of the driver installed for driver, current sound card settings, and its driver version details.
-And input information from all connected devices on the computer that is attached to the PC.
-CPU Speed In Windows 10 By Dxdiag
+And input information from all connected devices on the computer that is attached to the PC. - From MSInfo32

 MSInfo32 or also called system information is a one-stop interface to get information related to any hardware or software component configured on the computer.
 MSinfo2 gives information related to different features of CPU that are supported or not.